Humanities & NGOs Jobs

 MEAL Lead (Monitoring, Evaluation, Accountability & Learning)

-Openings: 1 Location: Nairobi – Kileleshwa (Mandera Rd / Oloitoktok close) Overview: Our client is looking for a MEAL Lead to build credible evidence systems across health, education, and protection projects.
-You’ll design theories of change, sampling plans, and data quality routines, then translate findings into simple decisions that program teams actually use.
-The culture prizes ethical data collection, transparent assumptions, and quick learning cycles.
+Openings: 1 Location: Nairobi – Kileleshwa (Mandera Rd / Oloitoktok close) Overview: Data without impact is just numbers, and this role is all about turning numbers into decisions that matter.
+You’ll architect evidence systems across health, education, and protection programs, ensuring the insights your team gathers are credible, timely, and actionable.
+The field is your lab, sampling plans, enumerator training, and real-time dashboards come together to reveal what’s really working.
+Our client thrives on ethical rigor and transparency.
+You’ll challenge assumptions, set up robust data quality routines, and translate complex analytics into recommendations program teams can immediately use.
+Accountability is baked in: hotlines, community scorecards, and after-action reviews all ensure voices are heard and lessons learned.
+From baseline to endline, your evidence will guide program pivots, donor reporting, and adaptive management cycles.
+You’ll shape learning briefs that aren’t just read, they’re applied, debated, and acted upon.
+If you love blending statistics, strategy, and field insight and enjoy seeing your findings spark real-world change, this MEAL Lead role offers that rare mix of rigor and influence with our client.
 Key Responsibilities: - Design MEL frameworks, indicator reference sheets, and sampling plans. - Build and maintain data pipelines (ODK/CommCare → dashboards). - Run DQAs, enumerator training, and supervision spot-checks. - Lead after-action reviews; publish learning briefs and adaptations. - Manage accountability channels (hotlines, community scorecards). - Support evaluations (baseline/midline/endline) and TORs for consultants.
 Education & Experience: - Statistics/Economics/Public Policy/Development; 5–7 yrs in MEAL across multi-sector portfolios.
 Skills & Tools: - Survey design, R/SPSS/Excel, data visualization, facilitation, safeguarding.
 KPIs: - Timely, high-quality reports; DQA pass rates; % recommendations adopted; accountability response time.
 Compensation (Kenya): KES 200,000–320,000 + project bonuses.
 Figures are client estimates and vary with experience and donor scale.
 Benefits: Medical, pension, training/CPD budget, and field per diems.
 Growth Path: - Senior MEAL Lead → Head of Evidence & Learning → Regional MEAL Director.
 Ideal promotion cycle.

 K sh 200,000 – 320,000 gross / month